drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 ![png](https://drscotthawley.github.io/images/FG-images/output_4_1.png)

-Notice how the larger learning rate ($\alpha$=0.8) meant that the steps taken were so large that they "overshot" the minimum, whereas the too-small learning rate ($\alpha=0.002$) still hadn't come anywhere close to the minimum before the maximum iteration was reached.
+Notice how the larger learning rate ($$\alpha$$=0.8) meant that the steps taken were so large that they "overshot" the minimum, whereas the too-small learning rate ($$\alpha=0.002$$) still hadn't come anywhere close to the minimum before the maximum iteration was reached.

 **Exercise:** Experiment by editing the above code: Try different learning rates and observe the behavior.

 ### Challenge: Instability

 You may have noticed, if you made the learning rate too large, that the algorithm does *not* converge to the solution but instead 'blows up'.
-This is the 'flip side' of the 'adaptive step size' feature of this algorithm:  If you jump "across" the minimum to the other side and end up a greater distance from the minimum that where you started, you will encounter an even larger gradient, which will lead to an even larger $\Delta x$, and so on.
+This is the 'flip side' of the 'adaptive step size' feature of this algorithm:  If you jump "across" the minimum to the other side and end up a greater distance from the minimum that where you started, you will encounter an even larger gradient, which will lead to an even larger $$\Delta x$$, and so on.

 We can see this with the same code from before, let's just use a different starting point and a step size that's clearly too large...